nallison/GTODocTest/docs/New_flight.md

 ![Under tow](./assets/images/GTO_Launched_Hover_Edit.png){:.screenshot}

 Clicking **Edit flight** allows adding missing, or fixing incorrect, details as necessary.
+If a flight is mistakenly launched it can be "unlaunched" or reset to the Intentions List by setting the Launch time back to 00:00:00.

 ## Landing the Tow Plane